tabularaza27/climatechange_ai/calls/innovation_grants.md

 Q: What is meant by AI and ML?
 A: Artificial intelligence (AI) refers to any algorithm that allows a computer to perform a complex task — typically, tasks such as speech, perception, and reasoning that are associated with human intelligence.
 Machine learning (ML) is a sub-area of AI referring to techniques whose behaviors or outcomes depend on “learning”  —  corrections or changes made as a result of seeing examples or descriptions —  rather than being hard-coded in advance.
+ML is used to describe a wide variety of techniques that range in their complexity, including, e.g., linear regression, decision trees, and deep neural networks.

 ### Other